SamTheCoder777/Custom-Spotify-Manager/README.md

 ## Disclaimer

 Command **"CreateCategoryPlaylist"** may not work consistently due to Spotify not supporting some category playlists in some countries or offers very limited amount of category playlists.
-If it does not work as expected, please use **"CreateCustomPlaylist"** instead by adding the ID of the playlists you wanted to get random songs from in **playlistList.txt**
+If it does not work as expected, please use **" RemixPlaylists"** instead by adding the ID of the playlists you wanted to get random songs from in **playlistList.txt**

 ## FAQ